 🧾 Ingredients and substitutions

-- Tofu – any firm or extra firm tofu that has been drained and presses. (or another meat alternative like seitan, TVP, soy curls, or jackfruit).
+- Tofu – any firm or extra firm tofu that has been drained and pressed. (or another meat alternative like seitan, TVP, soy curls, or jackfruit).

 - Water - for the base of your marinade.